weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 ### Configuration file

-To use `text2vec-openai`, you must enable it in your configuration file (e.g. `docker-compose.yaml`).
-You can do so manually, or create one using the [Weaviate configuration tool](/developers/weaviate/installation/docker-compose.md#configurator).
+To use `text2vec-openai`, you must enable it in your configuration file.
+You can do so manually, or create one using the [Weaviate configuration tool](/developers/weaviate/installation/docker-compose.md#configurator) in the case of Docker-Compose.

 #### Parameters